yangliu28/bluetooth_neopixel_pendant/pendant_controller/README.md

 ## Hardware design

 ATMEGA32U4 has built-in USB interface, for easily reprogramming the device without a USB to serial converter.
 The system is powered at 3.3v and clocked at 8MHz.
 Bluetooth module is HC-06 configured in slave mode.
 Another option is HC-05, which is programmable as master of slave, but that is out of bound of the design.
-RGB LED is Neopixel Nano, with a tiny footprint of 2.4x2.7mm.
+RGB LEDs are Neopixel Nano, with a small footprint of 2.4x2.7mm.

 Diameter of the circular PCB is 1.7in, radius of 850 mil.